-The leadership and management of the School is organised through a Senior Leadership Team comprising (October 2021) headteacher, 2 senior deputy headteachers, 1 deputy headteacher, 1 senior assistant headteacher, 2 assistant headteachers, and 2 directors of academic standards.
+The leadership and management of the School is organised through a Senior Leadership Team comprising the headteacher, senior deputy headteacher, deputy headteacher, two senior assistant headteachers, assistant headteacher, and three directors of SEND, literacy and numeracy, and pastoral and academic standards.
 Agreed policies of the Governing Board are implemented by the team.
 The Trust/Governing Board delegate the leadership of the School to the Headteacher, delegation of powers is clearly defined.
 A senior deputy head is responsible for the day to day running of the Olney campus.
 The Headteacher meets with the finance team on a regular basis.
 The School has well-established quality assurance and control mechanisms; self-evaluation is embedded in School life.